There are a number of different TV mounting brackets to consider when you are looking to hang your HDTV on the wall.

 However, they are not the only option and it would be wise to take a few minutes to understand the different types of wall mounts that are available - and why some may suit your needs better than others.

-If you are unsure of your other options, maybe first take a look at the introduction to TV wall brackets.
+If you are unsure of your other options, maybe first take a look at the flat panel TV wall mount guide.

-Here we will look at the strengths and weaknesses of fully articulating wall mounts.
+Here I will look at the strengths and weaknesses of fully articulating wall mounts.

 The fully articulating wall mount is the top dog in the world of wall brackets.